Imagine for a moment

-for a moment, that you are working in a maximum security psychiatric hospital that houses mentally ill and disordered male convicts who are placed in your facility by the courts.
+that you are working in a maximum security psychiatric hospital that houses mentally disordered male convicts who are placed in your facility by the courts.

 As an employee, you are well aware of this.
 You received training about psychopathy along with warnings that they would attempt to manipulate and victimize you.
 You were trained to recognize it.

-That would be enough to keep you or your coworkers from any chance of being manipulated and seduced…… right?
+That would be enough to keep you or your coworkers from any chance of being manipulated, seduced and victimized … right?

 Wrong.
-Many still end up being duped (and losing their jobs, their professional licenses and even their freedom, because sex with an inmate or patient is a crime).
+Many still end up being duped and losing their jobs, their professional licenses, their money and even their freedom (because sex with an inmate or patient is a crime).
 It’s a persistent problem in forensic psychiatric facilities.

 In this post, I interview a woman I’ll call “Gabriella” who worked in such a place for eight years.
 Her story is at once fascinating and disturbing.

 Gabriella worked at Atascadero State Hospital in California, an all-male, maximum-security psychiatric facility, as a licensed psychiatric technician, part of the mental health treatment team that included registered nurses, psychologists, social workers and psychiatrists.

 According to the law, a “sexually violent predator” means a person who has been convicted of a sexually violent offense that included a predatory relationship with one or more victims, and who has a diagnosed mental disorder that makes them a danger to others in that it is likely that he or she will continue to engage in sexually violent criminal behavior.
 Twenty states allow civil commitment of violent sexual offenders deemed likely to strike again.